The chromatic profile of locally colourable graphs: Introduction

-As mentioned, the Andr\'{a}sfai-Erd\H{o}s-S\'{o}s theorem gives the first interesting value in the chromatic profile of $K_{\ell + 2}$-free graphs, that is, of the family $\sca{F}_{\ell, 1}$.
+As mentioned, the Andr\'{a}sfai-Erd\H{o}s-S\'{o}s theorem gives the first interesting value in the chromatic profile of $K_{\ell + 2}$-free graphs, that is, of the family $\cF_{\ell, 1}$.
 For the basic case of triangle-free graphs, this shows $\delta_{\chi}(K_{3}, 2) = 2/5$.
-Hajnal (see \cite{ErdosSimonovits1973}) showed that $\delta_{\chi}(K_{3}) \geqslant 1/3$.
-H\"{a}ggkvist \cite{Haggkvist1982} showed that $\delta_{\chi}(K_{3}, 3) \geqslant 10/29$ and Jin \cite{Jin1995} proved that equality holds.
-Finally, building on work of Chen, Jin and Koh \cite{CJK1997}, Brandt and Thomass\'{e} \cite{BrandtThomasse2005} fully described triangle-free graphs with minimum degree above the chromatic threshold (showing that, in fact, $\delta_{\chi}(K_{3}) = \delta_{\chi}(K_{3}, 4) = 1/3$).
-Moreover, Goddard and Lyle \cite{GoddardLyle2011}, and Nikiforov \cite{Nikiforov2010}, independently showed that the chromatic profile of $K_{r + 2}$-free graphs can be derived straightforwardly from that of triangle-free graphs.
-The chromatic profile of the $K_{\ell + 2}$-free graphs, that is, of $\sca{F}_{\ell, 1}$, has thus been completely determined.
+Hajnal (see~\cite{ErdosSimonovits1973}) showed that $\delta_{\chi}(K_{3}) \geqslant 1/3$.
+H\"{a}ggkvist~\cite{Haggkvist1982} showed that $\delta_{\chi}(K_{3}, 3) \geqslant 10/29$ and Jin~\cite{Jin1995} proved that equality holds.
+Finally, building on work of Chen, Jin, and Koh~\cite{CJK1997}, Brandt and Thomass\'{e}~\cite{BrandtThomasse2005} fully described triangle-free graphs with minimum degree above the chromatic threshold (showing that, in fact, $\delta_{\chi}(K_{3}) = \delta_{\chi}(K_{3}, 4) = 1/3$).
+Moreover, Goddard and Lyle~\cite{GoddardLyle2010}, and Nikiforov~\cite{Nikiforov2010} independently showed that the chromatic profile of $K_{r + 2}$-free graphs can be derived straightforwardly from that of triangle-free graphs.
+The chromatic profile of the $K_{\ell + 2}$-free graphs, that is, of $\cF_{\ell, 1}$, has thus been completely determined.

-The chromatic profile of the family $\sca{F}_{a, b}$ for $b \geqslant 2$ displays substantially different behaviour to the case $b = 1$, however.
-In \Cref{sec:chromthresholds} we determine the chromatic threshold of the family of $a$-locally $b$-partite graphs.
-This result in the special case $a = 1$ and $b = 2$ was conjectured (with a construction for the lower bound) by \L uczak and Thomass\'{e}~\cite{LuczakThomasse2010} and proved by Allen et al.~\cite{ABGKM2013}.
+The chromatic profile of the family $\cF_{a, b}$ for $b \geqslant 2$ displays substantially different behaviour to the case $b = 1$, however.
+In \cref{sec:chromthresholds} we determine the chromatic threshold of the family of $a$-locally $b$-partite graphs.
+This result in the special case $a = 1$ and $b = 2$ was conjectured (with a construction for the lower bound) by \L uczak and Thomass\'{e}~\cite{LuczakThomasse2010} and proved by Allen, B\"{o}ttcher, Griffiths, Kohayakawa, and Morris~\cite{ABGKM2013}.